 Why do we collect, use and disclose personal information?

 We may collect, hold, use and disclose your personal information for one of the following purposes:

 - to facilitate your participation in the NSW beverage container deposit scheme and the ACT beverage container deposit scheme including allowing you to collect, deposit, receive payment for, buy or sell, containers as part of the NSW and ACT beverage container deposit scheme;

 - to enable you to access and use, and us to monitor your use of, our website and services;

 - to operate, protect, improve and optimise our website, business and our users’ experience, such as to perform analytics, conduct research and for advertising and marketing;

 - to send you service, support and administrative messages, reminders, technical notices, updates, security alerts, and information requested by you;

 - if you subscribe to an online mailing list, to send you marketing and promotional messages and other information that may be of interest to you, including information sent by, or on behalf of, our business partners that we think you may find interesting;

 - as part of a sale or transfer of assets or other corporate transaction;

-- to comply with our legal obligations, resolve any disputes that we may have with any of our users, and enforce our agreements with third parties;
+- primarily to fulfil our functions and responsibilities as the scheme coordinator under the Waste Avoidance and Resource Recovery Act 2001 (NSW) and the Waste Avoidance and Resource Recovery Act 2016 (ACT) respectively and to comply with our other legal obligations, resolve any disputes that we may have with any of our users, and enforce our agreements with third parties;

 - to consider your employment application;